 - Do not bend or sit in a soft chair.
 Back support is critical.

 - Do not ignore the pain.
 Nerve pain heals within a week or gets worse.

 - Move slowly when standing or getting in and out of bed.

 - No heavy lifting & sometimes no lifting at all.

 Good Nutrition & Chiropractic Treatment Contribute To Overall Well-Being

-The information herein on "Constipation And Sciatica Treatment In El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Constipation And Sciatica Treatment In El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Presently Matriculated: ICHS: MSN* FNP (Family Nurse Practitioner Program)

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST